Azure-Samples/LUIS-DevOps-Template/docs/4-pipeline.md

         echo "::set-env name=AppId::$(echo $(echo $importResult | cut -b 35-70))"
   ```

-If operating as a Merge pipeline, the LUIS app is the one associated with the master branch.
-This app will be created if it does not already exist.
-This step determines the AppId and saves it in the *AppId* environment variable:
+If operating as a Merge pipeline, the LUIS app is the one associated with the master branch and we use the name specfied in the YAML file.
+The app will be created if it does not already exist.
+This step determines the AppId (GUID) and saves it in the *AppId* environment variable:

   ```yml
     # When doing a merge to master, use the master LUIS app - create if necessary (soft fails if exists)